The public affairs conversation

 The Institute for Freedom and Community seeks to provide funding and other administrative support to student organizations whose activities promote the values of free inquiry and spirited expression, so that people with diverse points of view and values can study, discuss, and debate political and social issues in respectful environments.

-The Institute periodically sponsors an essay contest open to current students that addresses a central question or theme related to recent Institute programming.
+The Institute has periodically sponsored an essay contest open to current students that addresses a central question or theme related to recent Institute programming.
 Prizes have included an all-expense paid trip to Chicago to take in the hit Broadway show Hamilton: An American Musical, and multi-day excursion throughout Washington D.C., including a private tour of the National Archives’ Rare Book Room and reserved seating for a round of oral arguments at the Supreme Court.
+Check back for any future contest announcements.